openpublishoperation/azure-content/articles/active-directory/active-directory-privileged-identity-management-how-to-change-default-settings.md

-<properties
+---
-   pageTitle="Azure Privileged Identity Management: How To Change or View the Default Settings for a Role" description="Learn how to change the default settings for privileged identities with the Azure Privileged Identity Management extension." services="active-directory" documentationCenter="" authors="kgremban" manager="stevenpo" editor=""/>
+title: 'Azure Privileged Identity Management: How To Change or View the Default Settings for a Role'
+description: Learn how to change the default settings for privileged identities with the Azure Privileged Identity Management extension.

-<tags
-   ms.service="active-directory"
-   ms.devlang="na"
-   ms.topic="article"
-   ms.tgt_pltfrm="na"
-   ms.workload="identity"
-   ms.date="01/21/2016"
-   ms.author="kgremban"/>
+services: active-directory
+documentationcenter:
+authors: kgremban
+manager: stevenpo
+editor:

+ms.service: active-directory
+ms.devlang: na
+ms.topic: article
+ms.tgt_pltfrm: na
+ms.workload: identity
+ms.date: 01/21/2016
+ms.author: kgremban

+---
 # Azure Privileged Identity Management: How to change or view the default activation settings for a role
 ## Changing and viewing the default role activation
 1. From the dashboard, click on the role to be configured from the roles table.
 2. Click **Settings**.